debian-pi/raspbian-ua-netinst/README.md

 Disclaimer
 ----------
-I take no responsibility for ANY data loss.
+We take no responsibility for ANY data loss.
 You will be reflashing your SD card anyway so it should be very clear to you what you are doing and will lose all your data on the card.
 Same goes for reinstallation.

 See LICENSE for license information.